Arshile Gorky: Personal life

 Artist Corinne Michelle West was Gorky's muse and probably his lover, although she refused to marry him when he proposed several times.

-In 1941, Gorky met and married Agnes Ethel Magruder (maiden; 1921–2013) daughter of Admiral John Holmes Magruder, Jr. (1889–1963).
+In 1941, Gorky met and married Agnes Ethel Magruder (1921–2013), daughter of Admiral John Holmes Magruder, Jr. (1889–1963).
 Gorky soon nicknamed her "Mougouch", an Armenian term of endearment.
 They had two daughters, Maro and Yalda (renamed Natasha some months later).
 Maro Gorky became a painter, and married the British sculptor and writer Matthew Spender, son of the poet Sir Stephen Spender.

 From 1946, Gorky suffered a series of crises: his studio barn burned down (destroying his library and thirty of his paintings); he underwent a colostomy for cancer; Mougouch had an affair with Roberto Matta.
 In 1948, Gorky's neck was broken and his painting arm temporarily paralyzed in a car accident, and his wife left him, taking their children with her.
-She was later married to British writer Xan Fielding.
+She later married British writer Xan Fielding.

 On July 21, 1948, after telling a neighbor and one of his students that he was going to kill himself, Gorky was found hanged in his barn studio.
 On a nearby wooden crate he had written "Goodbye My Loveds".
 Gorky is buried in North Cemetery in Sherman, Connecticut.